kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script removes all letter c from input this script reverses its input this script displays users and their home directories sorted by users
+this script removes all letter c from input this script reverses its input this script displays users and their home directories sorted by users this script displays users and their home directories sorted by users this script displays users and their home directories sorted by users